 - fertility problems

-- vulnerability to infection and illness due to a compromised immune system
+- vulnerability to infection and illness because of a compromised immune system

-Less common serious side effects include kidney damage and a weakened heart.
+Less common but serious side effects include kidney damage and a weakened heart.

 Not all chemotherapy drugs are available in oral form.
 Currently, there are dozens of oral cancer therapy drugs that treat a variety of cancers, including the following: